TobiasPSP/doneland_sources/Components/Power/Chargers/Charge-Discharge/2A 5V 1S Li-Ion/README.md

 - **Short press (>30ms but <2s):** Turns on indicator LEDs and enables power output.
 - **Double short press or long press (>2s):** Turns off indicator LEDs and disables power output.

-> [!NOTE]
+#### Torch LED and Caveat

-> A *torch LED* can be connected in parallel to the push button using a *20Ω* series resistor.
-The push button can then control the LED with two short presses.
+A *torch LED* can be connected in parallel to the push button,  using a *100Ω* series resistor.
+The push button can then turn the LED on and off with a double-short press.
+The torch LED is designed to use *25mA*.

+> [!IMPORTANT]
+> The *torch LED* feature explains why it is important to use a *10kΩ* resistor in series with the push button: if you just short circuit the *K* solder pad with *GND*, then the maximum torch LED current (north of *25mA*) would pass through the push button.
+While this won't hurt the board, it may damage simple logic-level push buttons that can handle only a few *mA*, and might produce some smoke and smells.

+### Limitations

+The module does not support temperature sensors that could be used to monitor the battery and detect malfunctions.

+It also does not support any *quick charge protocols*: the *USB-C* connector accepts *5V input* only and requires *2A*.

+> [!TIP]
+> Not supporting *quick charge protocols* is not really a significant limitation considering that this charger stay within the *5V 2A* limits of regular USB.

 ## Supplying Power